nearit/Android-SDK/docs/firebase.md

 In the setting section of your Firebase project, you will find the cloud messaging server key to enter in the "Push notification" section of our CMS.

 Do not follow FCM-specific instructions: that part of the process is automatically handled by our library.
 We ask FCM for a device token and sync it with the NearIT user.
-We also already include the proper services in our manifest.
+We've also already included the proper services in our manifest.

-If you experience build problems make sure to include the 9.6.1 version of any gms dependency in your app.
+If you experience build or runtime problems with google play services components, make sure to include the 9.6.1 version of any gms dependency in your app.
 Example:
 ```
 compile 'com.google.android.gms:play-services-analytics:9.6.1'